 · Extended Day

-Homework is started at school with teacher assistance available.
-Students stay till 5:00 pm Monday – Friday.
+Homework is started at school.
+Students are able to stay from 3:30-5:00 pm Monday – Thursday for assistance.
 Parents can save money on afterschool programs.

 · Peace & Justice Labs

-Our Friday field trips into the community allow us to learn about issues experientially, first-hand.
+Our monthly Peace & Justice Labs are days in the community which allow us to learn about issues experientially, first-hand.
 For example, we’ll feed the homeless, but we’ll fast until they are fed so that we begin to feel what homelessness is and can think about how to reduce it.

 · Community Covenant

-We choose to operate a school without punishment.
+We choose to operate a school with a Restorative Discipline Model.
 Students begin the year by brainstorming the kind of learning environment they desire and composing a covenant with the teachers, staff and other students.
 Students sign the agreement and take ownership.
 Throughout the year, disagreements are settled using the Community Covenant, with the goal to return health to the community.